The NIRISS PASSAGE Spectroscopic Redshift Catalog in COSMOS: Stellar Masses

-In the left panel of Figure~\ref{fig:masses}, we compare the PASSAGE stellar masses to the corresponding PASSAGE redshifts.
+In the left panel of Figure~\ref{fig:masses}, we present the stellar masses at different redshifts.
 Stellar masses are observed to be between $10^6$ and $10^{11} \rm M_\odot$.
 The color of each point corresponds to the JWST NIRCam F150W magnitude.
 The low-mass limit increases with redshift due to the reduced apparent brightness of distant sources.
 We observe sources below $10^{7} \rm M_\odot$ galaxies as far as $z\sim1.5$ and below $10^{8} \rm M_\odot$ galaxies as far as $z\sim3.3$, substantially exploring the mid- and low-mass galaxy population near and past cosmic noon.

-In the right panel of Figure~\ref{fig:masses}, we compare the PASSAGE derived stellar masses (which includes the COSMOS-Web photometry and additional NIRISS photometry and fixed to the PASSAGE $z_{best}$) to the LePHARE SED fitting code \citep{arnouts2002,ilbert2006} derived masses in the COSMOS-Web DR1 release.
+In the middle panel of Figure~\ref{fig:masses}, we compare the PASSAGE derived stellar masses (which includes the COSMOS-Web photometry and additional NIRISS photometry and fixed to the PASSAGE $z_{best}$) to the LePHARE SED fitting code \citep{arnouts2002,ilbert2006} derived masses in the COSMOS-Web DR1 release.
 The colorbar on this panel indicates the redshift discrepancy between PASSAGE and COSMOS-Web.
 We find that the PASSAGE masses on average are measured to be larger than the LePHARE COSMOS-Web masses by $\sim$0.2 dex.
-In contrast, the PASSAGE masses are typically $\sim0.1$ dex lower than the COSMOS-Web measured masses using the CIGALE SED fitting code \citep{boquien2019}.
+In the right panel of Figure~\ref{fig:masses}, we compare the PASSAGE derived stellar masses to the CIGALE SED fitting code \citep{boquien2019} derived masses in the COSMOS-Web DR1 release.
+In contrast with the LePHARE derived masses, the PASSAGE masses are typically $\sim0.1$ dex lower than the COSMOS-Web measured masses using the CIGALE SED fitting code.
 In both the LePHARE and CIGALE comparisons, the typical mass discrepancy is smaller than the scatter (the root mean squared error between the COSMOS-Web and PASSAGE masses is $\sim0.3$ dex in the LePHARE case and $\sim0.5$ dex in the CIGALE case).
 The biggest factor driving mass discrepancy is redshift discrepancy: when COSMOS-Web predicts a smaller redshift for a source than PASSAGE, it also predicts a smaller mass.
 The scatter between PASSAGE and COSMOS-Web masses is typically more significant on the lower mass end: for sources with COSMOS-Web $\rm log_{10}[M_*/M_\odot] \lesssim7$ (for both the LePHARE and CIGALE cases), the corresponding PASSAGE stellar masses are typically larger by $\sim1.4$ dex.
 This low-mass discrepancy is primarily driven by the fact that these objects also typically have the most discrepant redshifts (with PASSAGE predicting a higher redshift than COSMOS-Web).

 To test the effect of both the addition of the NIRISS filters, we re-run SED fitting on Par028 without the NIRISS filters, but with the redshift still fixed to $z_{best}$.
 We find that the root mean squared error between the Par028 PASSAGE masses with and without the addition of the NIRISS filters to be 0.03 dex.
 For reference, we also re-run the SED fitting on Par028 with the NIRISS filters, but with $z_{COSMOSWeb}$ instead of $z_{best}$.
 This gives a root mean squared error of 0.38 dex, indicating redshift discrepancy more substantially influences the stellar masses than the additional photometry does.